JCDubs/video-stream-regulator/README.md

 ### e2e tests

 The end to end tests are located in the _tests/e2e_ directory and have been implememted using [cucumber.js](https://cucumber.io/docs/installation/javascript/).
-The integration tests can be run by executing the following commands.
+The e2e tests can be run by executing the following commands.

 #### Using npm